 One On One Teaching Philosophy

 Specificity in vision, idea and purpose is essential to meaningful photography.
-In the early 20th century, Alfred Stieglitz referred to his own photography as, “…the equivalent of what I saw and felt…” .
+In the early 20th century, gallerist and photographer Alfred Stieglitz referred to his own photography as, “…the equivalent of what I saw and felt…” .
 What he was telegraphing to us in the contemporary moment, is that it is essential for a photographer to marshal authentic feelings and interpretive abilities in order to create more than “…what I saw…”.
 We can all see things in a similar way with our eyes, but it is through specific method and vision that the photographer conveys the nature of things.
 This is what makes photography the influential juggernaut that it is, now entering its third century.
 It takes significant advantage of the emotional role ‘seeing’ occupies in our living experience.
 At its best, it transposes feeling to sight… sight to feeling.
-By that definition, if you’re not asking yourself challenging questions while viewing a gallery exhibition, you’re not looking at much in the way of successful photography.
+By that definition, if you’re not asking yourself challenging questions while viewing a photography exhibition or portfolio, you’re not looking at much in the way of successful photography.

 As a teacher, I espouse specificity in process and expression at all levels.
 They’re your ideas and feelings; respect and choose the tools for their potential and their limitations, in your own way.
 I am here to foster that uniqueness by sharing with you the subtlety and plasticity of the tools and techniques, as well as your imagination.